 Our total doctor bill for both of us was US $120 (CRC 68,297), not covered by our major medical insurance.
 Had we been in many other countries, the bill could have been considerably higher.
 We paid with a credit card and were on our way after big hugs from Dr. Candy.

-We now have all the completed documents in hand and today, we’ll scan and email the medical forms along with other forms we had to complete in this time frame, which include passport and other general information.
+We now have all the completed documents in hand.
+Today, we’ll scan and email the medical forms and other forms we had to complete in this time frame, including passport and additional general information.
 It will be a relief to have this out of the way today, along with all the other “paperwork” we mentioned in yesterday’s post.

 |View across the street from the doctor’s office.|